Naibro/data2410-portfolio2/README.md

 It is also possible to run the server and the client with an artificial test by specifying one of two test cases (skip_ack or skip_seq) using the `-t` or the `--test` flag, but this flag doesn't have to be used.
+For example `python3 application.py -c -f <filename> -t skip_seq`.
+This will skip a sequence, but the program will recover.
 **skip_ack** is used by the server and **skip_seq** is used by the client.

 Also by specifying the --help or -h flag, helpful messages can be shown.